,

 So, why did Harriet end up in southern Ohio, 350 travel miles from her birthplace?

-The answer: disaster befell the family.
-Both parents died within a couple years of each other and the children were orphaned.
+Disaster befell the family.
+Both parents died within a couple years of each other, leaving five orphans.
 John Kennelly died 2 June 1836, only 14 months after Harriet was born.[8]Kennelly Bible, family pages only, online image.
 Essentially, she never knew her father.
 A young son, James, died three weeks later, so possibly a contagion caused both deaths.

 In March 1838, Mrs. Kennelly (Maria Chapman), also passed.[9]Ibid.
-John & Maria were only 39 and 35 at time of death, respectively.
+John and Maria were only 39 and 35 at the time of their deaths, respectively.

 When their mother died, Harriet was 3 years old, Jane 7, Sarah 9, Chester 11, and Harmon 15.
 It would have been a scary time.
 There’s no indication of other family present in St. Clair County, so Harmon must have assumed the family lead at age 15.
 They probably relied on neighbors for aid and assistance.